Dave-team/Knowledge-base/Management.md

 - Let them sit in during meetings with stakeholders
 - Provide lots of context
 - Be critical around the quality of work expected

+## Management when things are hard
+The big idea is that we're clear that performance isn't up to the expected level because of specific reasons.
+Then agree to work towards it.
+If that doesn't happen, involve more senior people: we need to change or else this may not be the right job for you.
+Then:
+- Agree clearly on what needs to change
+- Track against what was supposed to change and write things down
+- Make sure there is open communication and check ins across the entire team
+- If things don’t improve, have an honest chat around whether this role is right at this stage for the person.
+If it’s not, ideally agree on a form of exit strategy.
+Aim to do all of this beyond a development plan as those are difficult and painful for everyone involved.